 In girls, early puberty has been linked with increased risk for developing breast cancer and increased likelihood of engaging in risky sexual and other behaviors.
 Right now, we don’t know if earlier puberty will affect a boy’s long-term health and development.
 Further work is needed to determine that.

 Puberty is a confusing time.
 It may be even more so for younger children, who may not be emotionally or developmentally ready for puberty.

 The findings are one more reason to keep the lines of parent-child communication open.
-“Do not wait for your children to come to you with questions about their changing bodies,” advises Dr. Henry H. Bernstein, professor of pediatrics at Hofstra North Shore-LIJ School of Medicine and a medical advisor to Harvard Health Publications.
+“Do not wait for your children to come to you with questions about their changing bodies,” advises Dr. Henry H. Bernstein, professor of pediatrics at Hofstra North Shore-LIJ School of Medicine and a medical advisor to Harvard Health Publishing.
 “That day may never come!
 Instead, sit them down and talk openly and honestly.
 Reassure them that the changes happening to them are normal.”

 Although early puberty is increasingly common, it can be a signal of a tumor in the brain, pituitary glands, or elsewhere; an underactive thyroid gland; or other medical problems.
 If there’s a young boy in your household, keep an eye on his physical development.
 If you see that he is beginning to grow pubic hair earlier than you think is “normal,” talk to his pediatrician—and talk to him about the changes he is going through.